 “A cinema room is now required in most larger chalets, and since the pandemic we’ve seen increased demand for dedicated, well-equipped offices, not simply a bedroom doubling up,” says Murdoch.
 “There’s also demand for indoor and outdoor pools to enjoy year-round.”

 And don’t forget the staff.
-“Rental clients in Verbier focus on proximity to the slopes, but then it is all about service, with a wish list that includes chefs, chalet hosts, nannies and ski guides,” says Harben.
-“We provide whatever they want to make their holiday complete.”
+Though rental clients focus on proximity to the slopes, service is paramount, with a wish list that includes chefs, chalet hosts, nannies and ski guides.
+“We provide whatever they want to make a client’s holiday complete,” says Murdoch.

 GUY MURDOCH, FRENCH ALPS MANAGER, SAVILLS SKI